marcinowski/github-adapter/README.md

  4. `python src/app.py` # starts local server on port 5000 which is now accesible in your browser under `127.0.0.1:5000`

 Alternatively you can use `setup.cmd` or `setup.sh` commands in the project root after fetching the repository.
-(it's assumed that `python`, `pip` and `virtualenv` executables are added to your system path)
+(scripts assume that `python`, `pip` and `virtualenv` executables are added to your system path) Scripts can take about couple of minutes (3 minutes max I guess), depending on your internet connection and hardware.

 **Note** I don't have my Linux environment set up and I'm using Windows so Linux setup script isn't properly tested.
 It should work when run from the directory it's located in.

 ## <a name="tests"></a> Tests

 There are over 40 tests written in this project.
-To be fair, they're not the best quality (not DRY, not too many, lack of verbose unit/functional separation).
+To be fair, they need more time to develop (not very DRY, not too many, lack of verbose unit/functional separation).

-To run the tests run `pytest` from project root directory.
+To run the tests activate `virtualenv` if you use one and run `pytest` from project root directory.

 To check PEP8 run `pytest --pep8`.